+It is not difficult to see that~$q^{\mu}$ is the position at~$\tau=0$ of the string center, while~$p^{\mu}$ is its momentum of the string.
+The two sums represent the vibrational modes travelling along the string in opposite directions that we respectively label as right- and left-movers.

+So far we have been concerned with classical strings.
+It is time now to turn to its quantization.
+These are three main strategies.

-a) Light-cone gauge.
-We take in the target space a light-cone frame, i.e., coordinates $(X^{\pm},X^{i})$ with $X^{\pm}=X^{0}\pm X^{d-1}$ and $i=1,\ldots,d-2$.
-Next we use the freedom we still have in the conformal gauge to set (see \cite{Green-Schwarz-Witten} for details)
+\paragraph{a) Light-cone gauge quantization.} We use light-cone coordinates in the target space defined by~$(X^{\pm},X^{i})$, with $X^{\pm}=X^{0}\pm X^{d-1}$ and $i=1,\ldots,d-2$.
+Then, using the residual freedom left after fixing the conformal gauge, we set (see ref.~\cite{Green-Schwarz-Witten} for details)

-In this gauge it is possible to show that the constrains can be explicitly solved and that by substituying them into the solution of (\ref{embedding}) we eliminate all the unphysical degrees of freedom so the theory depends only on the transverse modes.
-However, it is necessary to test that the quantum theory preserves the Lorentz invariance of the classical action.
-To verify this we check whether the conserved charges $\{J^{\mu\nu}\}$ associated with the Lorentz invariance satisfy the Lorentz algebra.
-For example classically we would have $[J^{i-},J^{j-}]=0$.
-In the quantum theory on the other hand, the result is \cite{Green-Schwarz-Witten}
+In this gauge the constrains can be explicitly solved, so we can substitute them in the solution of eq.~(\ref{embedding}) and eliminate all unphysical degrees of freedom.
+The theory is then described only in terms of transverse modes.
+It is necessary however to check that the quantum theory preserves Lorentz invariance.
+To verify this we check whether the Lorentz generators~$J^{\mu\nu}$ satisfy the right algebra.
+Classically we would have for example the Poisson bracket~$\{J^{i-},J^{j-}\}=0$, while the corresponding commutator in the quantum theory gives~\cite{Green-Schwarz-Witten}